mattischrome/console-blog/content/posts/album-digest-july-2012/index.md

 - Mohn
 - Twelve
 title: Album Digest, July 2012
-heroImage: ../../assets/images/defaultHero.jpg
-description: Just a short album digest this month.
-I bought a stack of CDs and am parcelling them out over the
 ---
 Just a short album digest this month.
 I bought a stack of CDs and am parcelling them out over the next few months (together with important additional releases as they crop up).
 This is in the hope that I can write more considered pieces about each one.
 This month I’ve grouped together albums with monochrome covers and a BT album from June that I found out about recently.
 These albums are not just linked by their artwork, they also form a cohesive whole.
 As a result I dispense with reviewing each album in depth.
 As usual there is a playlist at the end.